Learn more about the Academy from these Frequently Asked Questions.

 Berkshire athletes live in renovated cabins which house 8-12 girls and 2-3 cabin counselors.
 The cabins are clustered together in centrally located areas around camp.
 Every cabin has air-conditioning and its own bathroom with showers, sinks, and toilets.
 All cabins have windows, comfortable beds, and individual storage areas.
 Campers bring their own bedding and towels.

 We provide laundry service for athletes attending two-week sessions.
 We do not provide any other laundry service.

 Can my daughter request to live with a friend?

-Girls can request one cabin-mate on the Cabin Request Form, which becomes available to enrolled athletes in the spring.
-We do our very best to accommodate every request.
-We also encourage girls to take advantage of this opportunity to meet new friends, and we do not permit entire groups of new campers to form their own cabin groups.
+We encourage girls to take advantage of this opportunity to meet new friends; however, athletes can request two cabin-mates on the Cabin Request Form, which becomes available to enrolled athletes in the spring.
+We do our best to accommodate every request.
+We do not permit groups of campers to form their own cabin groups.